Birkinshaw's Four Dimensions of Management

 Below we have gone into more detail on the reasons for adopting either principle for each dimension.
 There is often an opportunity to increase efficiency and better align towards your overall strategy by shifting processes to the right and hence we have also given examples of how this could be done.

-Obliquity - Specific individual objectives can provide more motivation and align better to each individual's team needs.
+- Obliquity - Specific individual objectives can provide more motivation and align better with each individual's team needs.
 They are timely to develop and assess, however.

-Investigation into what exactly motivates your employees can increase ‘intrinsic’ motivation.
+An investigation into what exactly motivates your employees can increase intrinsic motivation.
 This is most effective when it is used to dictate future roles and responsibilities.